truthcoin/www.truthcoin.info/faq/index.md

 [Linkable/Pullable GitHub Version](https://github.com/truthcoin/www.truthcoin.info/blob/gh-pages/faq/index.md)

+Note: this FAQ is a **literal** FAQ.
+I did not write it to be an organized, readable document.
+The questions which are here, are here because they were asked very frequently.
+I copied each question here (so that it might be found with ctrl + f or search engine) and wrote up a reference answer.

+If your question is missing, please email it to me or use a pull request (link above).

 ## What's Going On?

 Truthcoin is an ambitious modification of Bitcoin, which extends Bitcoin's abilities (to send an receive value-tokens) by adding the ability to create and participate in [markets for event derivatives ("prediction markets")](https://en.wikipedia.org/wiki/Prediction_market).

 Although substantially more complex, Truthcoin offers correspondingly substantial benefits, having potentially world-changing implications for science, taxation, corporate governance and politics.

 Truthcoin has users, just like Bitcoin, but it also has employees.
 These employees work for "Branches" (each Branch resembles a new InTrade), and vote on "Decisions" (election outcomes or price-feeds), which resolve "Markets" (the trading-arenas defined by one or more Decision).
-Users are free to create any Decisions or Markets they like, although they compete economically for scare "Decision slots".
+Users are free to create any Decisions or Markets they like, although they compete economically for scarce "Decision slots".

 ## Incentives